booxter/kubevirt/docs/sriov.md

 $ udevadm control --reload-rules && udevadm trigger
 ```

+Finally, we need to unbind each device from its respective network driver and
+register it with vfio subsystem.
+You can find an example on how to do it under:
+tools/util/vfio.sh

 Now you are ready to set up your cluster.

 # Set up kubernetes cluster